hdShang/arxiv-daily/docs/cs-CL/2025-12-16/papers/251214142v1-astraea-a-state-aware-scheduling-engine-for-llm-powered-agents.md

 ---
 layout: default
-title: Astraea: A State-Aware Scheduling Engine for LLM-Powered Agents
+title: "Astraea: A State-Aware Scheduling Engine for LLM-Powered Agents"
 ---

 # Astraea: A State-Aware Scheduling Engine for LLM-Powered Agents